Christoph Neuberger: Democracy and public sphere in the digital society

 What happens with our central democratic values like freedom, equality and truth in the digital society?
 Are we living in times that strengthen democracy by expanding participation and interaction or do we rather witness democracy’s downfall through fragmentation and acceleration?
 Are citizens empowered by more inclusive participatory means or are they just a pawn in the hands of the new digital forces?
 How does the public sphere fulfill its function of forming a societal self-understanding in times of hate speech and fake news?
 Who is responsible for realizing what society expects both of and in the internet?
 Is facebook just a media company – and how does traditional media need to develop itself?

 Christoph Neuberger analyses the transformation of societal communication conceptually and empirically since more than 20 years.
-In his lecture he recapitulates general and immediate developments.
-He will show that we are indeed in the midst of a fundamental change – as well as that not everything is completely novel.
+In his lecture he recapitulated general and immediate developments.
+He showed that we are indeed in the midst of a fundamental change – but at the same time not everything is completely novel.

 Christoph Neuberger is Professor of Communication Studies at Ludwig-Maximilians-University Munich since 2011.
 Before he was a professor at the University of Münster.
 He was awarded with several prizes, e.g. the Schelling Prize of the Bavarian Academy of Sciences and Humanities for outstanding scientific achievements.
 His fields of research include the Internet public sphere, online journalism, activities of the press and broadcasting media on the Internet, search engines, social media, media quality, and media regulation.